-A principal goal at Bay Mountain Capital is to make the entire loan and flipping process as easy for borrowers as possible.
-As many BMC borrowers are first-time flippers, this glossary of the terms of hard money lending is a useful starting point to stay clear on important loan and real estate lingo.
+A principal goal at Bay Mountain Capital is to make the entire loan process as easy for borrowers as possible.
+As many BMC borrowers are first-time flippers, this glossary hard money lending terms will help them understand industry jargon.
 For the experienced borrowers, consider the glossary a valuable refresher.

 ARV: Stands for “After Repair Value” or “After Rehab Value.”
 ARV is the whole point of flipping houses; this is where borrowers make their profit.
-The ARV is the boost in resale price the house is expected to bring because of the rehabbing or repairs made to the property.
-For the borrower to earn a profit off the project, the estimated ARV must exceed the cost to the borrower to buy the property plus the rehab budget.
+The ARV is the anticipated price increase due to any rehab and repairs flippers complete.
+For the borrower to make a profit, the estimated ARV must exceed the initial purchase cost plus the rehab budget.

 Exit Fee: The exit fee is a percentage of the loan amount paid as part of the pay-off on the loan amount.
 It’s usually a lower percentage than the origination fee.

 Gap loan (aka bridge loan): A gap or bridge loan is a short-term loan.
 Depending on the nature of the deal, short-term can run anywhere from three to 12 months.
-Borrowers seeks short-term loans if they need to move quickly on a property and don’t have enough time to wait for a conventional mortgage..
-BMC typically only makes short-term loans on commercial properties where gap loans are used to close a sales contract before it expires.
-The same principle applies: Gap loans fill the gap where quick cash is needed before the longer-term loan or available capital can be accessed.
+Borrowers seek short-term loans if they need to move quickly on a property.
+Usually, these borrowers don’t have enough time to wait for a conventional mortgage.
+BMC typically only makes short-term loans on commercial properties where gap loans are needed to close sales contracts before expiry.
+Gap loans fill the gap where quick cash is needed before the longer-term loan or available capital can be accessed.

 Interest: The interest charged on a loan is the cost to the borrower for taking the loan.
 Interest is always expressed as a percentage.

 Interest-only loan: A borrower only makes interest payments on an interest-only loan during the life of the loan, until the entire loan comes due.
 An interest-only loan contrasts with the more commonly known amortization loan, where the borrower pays both interest and a portion of the principal balance throughout the life the loan.
 Interest-only loans are used on property rehab projects to limit the cash needed to do such a project.
 The expectation is that the rehabbed house will get sold before the flipper’s loan comes due.
-Thus, the flipper only needs cash to pay the interest and then uses the cash from the rehabbed house resale to pay off the original loan.
+Thus, the flipper only needs cash to pay the loan interest.
+They later use cash from the resale of the property to pay off the loan balance.

 Lien: A creditor, such as contractor, can place a lien on a property for any amount owed to the creditor.
 A property with a lien filed against it can’t be sold until the creditor has been paid and the lien is lifted.